rneswold/wordlebot/README.md

   both roles: guessing and generating the clues.

 ## Progress

+This section shows the progress the program made as more clues were handled.

+### Only Green Clues

 For this run, `wordlebot` only used green hints.
 It can take a while to solve the puzzle because it only makes progress when the word it